marfotop/Mathematical-Problems/README.md

 ## Permutations

 A python code that defines a function find_per(s) that computes a permutation of a given list s based on the Lehmer code.
 It then demonstrates the usage of this function on two example lists, s1 and s2, and prints the resulting permutations.
 If the resulting permutation starts with 0, it means there is no valid permutation for the given Lehmer code.

+## Rank

+A python code that defines two functions find_inv and find_rank to calculate the inversion sequence and the rank of a given permutation, respectively.
+The find_inv function takes a list of integers that represents a permutation and returns the inversion sequence of that permutation as a list of integers.
+The find_rank function takes the inversion sequence of a permutation and calculates its rank.
+The code then uses these functions to calculate the inversion sequence and the rank of three example permutations and prints the results.